 Prior to European settlement, the foreshore was occupied and used by the Minang (Noongar dialectal group) and their ancestors.
 At the time of European arrival, the foreshore and its hinterland belonged to the family of Mokare.
 The head of the family was Mokare’s brother, Nakinah.

-Point Frederick at the western end of the foreshore and now the location of the Western Australian Museum-Albany was known in Mineng as Kalyenup.

-The foreshore was used for gatherings and in the summer was a focus for fishing.

-On 29 September, Commander George Vancouver, RN, captaining the H.M.S.
-'Discovery', comes across a 'spacious sound' (King George Sound) and safe-haven harbours ('Princess Royal Harbour' - to mark the birthday of Her Royal Highness Princess Charlotte Augusta Matilda, and 'Oyster Harbour' - for the plentiful oysters found there), claiming "possession of the country" for England.

-An unnamed American whaler was claimed in 1789 to have made a "way station" of King George Sound before Vancouver.

-The transport brig 'Emu' under Lieutenant George Brooks Forster RN on his passage from Port Jackson, made a call to the Sound for purposes of water replenishment, coming into conflict with a group of local aboriginal people.
-Emu Point received its name from this visit.

-“they were not however far from us, for the smokes of their fires were seen every evening; probably the fear of punishment kept them away, as they had formerly made rather a mischievous attack upon some of the Emu's crew”

-LATER | Prior to European settlement, the foreshore was occupied and used by the Minang (Noongar dialectal group) and their ancestors.
-At the time of European arrival, the foreshore and its hinterland belonged to the family of Mokare.
-The head of the family was Mokare’s brother, Nakinah.

-Point Frederick at the western end of the foreshore and now the location of the Western Australian Museum-Albany was known in Mineng as Kalyenup.
+Point Frederick at the western end of the foreshore and now the location of the Museum of the Great Southern was known in Minang as Kalyenup.

 The foreshore was used for gatherings and in the summer was a focus for fishing.

 On 29 September, Commander George Vancouver, RN, captaining the H.M.S.
 'Discovery', comes across a 'spacious sound' (King George Sound) and safe-haven harbours ('Princess Royal Harbour' - to mark the birthday of Her Royal Highness Princess Charlotte Augusta Matilda, and 'Oyster Harbour' - for the plentiful oysters found there), claiming "possession of the country" for England.

 An unnamed American whaler was claimed in 1789 to have made a "way station" of King George Sound before Vancouver.

 The transport brig 'Emu' under Lieutenant George Brooks Forster RN on his passage from Port Jackson, made a call to the Sound for purposes of water replenishment, coming into conflict with a group of local aboriginal people.
 Emu Point received its name from this visit.

 “they were not however far from us, for the smokes of their fires were seen every evening; probably the fear of punishment kept them away, as they had formerly made rather a mischievous attack upon some of the Emu's crew”